markallisongit/blog/content/posts/2024/move-sql-distribution-db/index.md

 ## Results

-While we were reconfiguring the storage, the drive that holds the data files was also upgraded to io2 EBS volumes.
+While we were reconfiguring the storage, the drive that holds the data files was also upgraded to io2 EBS volumes, the fastest performing disks on off from aws.

 {{< image src="disk-read-time-after.jpg" caption="Disk read latency.
 Dark blue is current, light blue same period yesterday" >}}